vortexmakes/RKH/doc/readme.txt

 \section data Data types definitions

 The RKH uses a set of integer quantities.
 That maybe machine or compiler dependent.
-These types must be defined in \c rkhport.h file as shown in \ref rkhp.
+These types must be defined in \b rkhport.h file as shown in \ref rkhp.

 - \b rkhint8